A moment-matching metric for latent variable generative models: MEGA: A New Metric For Comparing LVGMs

 Additionally, if we also consider 1MEGA, we can then again simply use the Frobenius norm (the vector q-norm with $q=2$) on the vector 1MEGA

-\subsection{Implementation of the selected norm}
+\subsection{Implementation Of The Selected Norm}

 Implementing the Frobenius norm is quite straight forward.
-To compute to Frobenius norm, we need square of the MEGA , $m^2$ operations, and then sum its diagonal which results in $m^2+m$ operations.
+To compute to Frobenius norm, we need to square the 2MEGA, which involves $m^2$ operations, and then sum its diagonal which results in $m^2+m$ operations.
 The largest eigenvalue of a matrix can be estimated with the von Mises iteration \cite{mises29}, where each of the $p$ iterations will require $m^2$ operations resulting in $pm^2$ operations in total.
-Consequently, because we can implement an exact computation of the Frobenius norm and because it is computationally faster (as soon as $p \geq 2$) we strictly consider the Frobenius norm for the rest of this article.
-However, there could be some merit to exploring the operator norm as well in future work.
+Once again, based on Shalev-Shwartz and Ben-David's definition of efficiency \cite{shalev2014}, computing the Frobenius norm of the MEGA would be considered efficient with respect to $m$.
+Because we can implement an exact computation of the Frobenius norm and because it is computationally faster than the operator norm (as soon as $p \geq 2$) we strictly consider the Frobenius norm for the rest of this article.
+However, there could be some merit to exploring the operator norm in future work.

 We implemented the vector Frobenius norm and the matrix Frobenius norm in Python using the NumPy library \cite{harris20} and using the Pytoch library \cite{Pytorch}.
-We also implemented a MEGA function that takes as input a sample of $\Vx(\x|\z)$ and $\Ex(\x|\z)$ alongside the data set $S$ and returns 1MEGA-F and 2MEGA-F. These implementations are publicly available on the author's GitHub \cite{beaulac21b}.
+We also implemented a MEGA function that takes as input a sample of $\Vx(\bx\|\bz)$ and $\Ex(\bx\|\bz)$ alongside the data set $S$ and returns 1MEGA-F and 2MEGA-F. These implementations are publicly available on the author's GitHub \cite{beaulac21b} .

-\section{Experiments : comparing models}
+\section{Experiments : Comparing Models}

-Now that we established the metric, let us use it to compare two distributions $\hat{p}(x)$ learned from two different models.
+Now that we established the metric, let us use it to compare distributions $\hat{p}(\bx)$ learned from different models.

 For this demonstration we use simple 2-dimensional observations.
-We demonstrated that large MEGAs are associated with poor fit when visualizing generated data from LVGMs.
-In other words, our metric is concordant with the currently used techniques but it provides more precise quantification of the mismatch.
+We demonstrate that large MEGAs are associated with poor fit when visualizing generated data from LVGMs.
+We also show that it is concordant with the MMD in most cases.
+In other words, our metric is concordant with the currently used techniques while providing a new perspective.

-Figure \ref{3kdata} contains both the training observations (in blue) and generated data points (in red) from both tested LVGM models, Model 1 and Model 2.
-By looking at Figure \ref{3kdata}, Model 2 seems to have a better fit, mostly because it seems like it captures the true variance much better.

-We computed 1MEGA-F and 2MEGA-F for both trained distributions, the results are containing in Table \ref{MEGA3kdata}.
-The results agree with our intuitive visualisation of the situation.
-Though the distribution learned by fitting Model 2 has a first moment that matches better than training observations than the distribution learning by fitting Model 1, this difference is much more drastic when comparing the second moment of both trained distributions according to our metric.